 We strapped our bikes onto the back of the car before we took off down the road and boy are we glad we did.
 Beaufort boasts a beautiful and well-maintained 10 mile paved path called The Spanish Moss Trail.
 It follows what used to be the Port Royal Railroad and traverses around the downtown area, across marshes and through the oak canopies.
 You can do as much or as little as you prefer, of course.
 There is a parking area at the end of Depot Road with enough spaces for roughly 15 cars.
 We were there on a weekday so there was plenty of space, but I suspect it’s crowded on weekends and when the weather is spot on.
 Pets on a leash and babies in strollers were utilizing the trail as well by the locals.

 We chose to continue on our bikes into downtown Beaufort for a mid-day break and lunch.
 Let me be honest and tell you the ONLY reason we decided to do this is because we were there during a pandemic.
 The town was bustling, but not busting at the seams per usual this time of year.
-Riding your bikes in Beaufort proper is not recommended.
+Riding your bikes in downtown Beaufort SC proper is not recommended.
 We rode around sticking mostly to the edge of town near the water and then ordered an incredible take out lunch with curbside pick up from Lowcountry Produce Market.
 We each ordered a different salad: The Cobb, The Caesar, and the French and oh my heart were they delicious and robust.
 There are many shops to peruse and give you an incredible taste of lowcountry style and life.

 Hunting Island State Park

+Don’t miss a visit to one of the islands in South Carolina, easily accessible from Beaufort.
 We still had plenty of afternoon left on our lowcountry adventure so we decided to cross the bridge and head over to one of South Carolina’s most incredible state parks.
 Hunting Island State Park completely knocked our socks off with its well maintained roads and pristine beaches.
 We suspect that on weekends and sunny summer days this place fills up quickly.
 In 2020 the park was limiting entrance on a first come basis.
 The park does offer 100 campsites and a cabin rental via reservation, but those typically book up in January and are highly coveted.
 We totally understand why now that we’ve been there!
 Entrance fees are collected at a manned booth upon arrival ($8/adult,$5/seniors,$4/children 6-15).

 Hunting Island Beach